 Thoughtful, ongoing planning, in-depth client conferences and counsel, customized drafting of appropriate documents, execution of documents with proper formalities, tax analysis, and funding assistance, are all important aspects of an Estate Plan.
-For nearly thirty years, we have helped thousands of clients by drafting, reviewing, amending, helping to administer, and advising them about their estate plans.
+For over twenty years, I have helped hundreds of clients by drafting, reviewing, amending, helping to administer, and advising them about their estate plans.

 Also, Estate Planning cannot be done in a vacuum.
 Real estate, business, financial, and insurance matters frequently need to be identified, assessed and integrated with your Estate Plan.
-Our substantial real estate and business experience allows us to bring a real "value added" component to our Estate Planning services.
-Given our Estate Planning experience, our extensive real estate and business backgrounds, our focus on building and maintaining long-term attorney-client relationships, and our keen desire to serve our clients as trusted counselors, we are eager and well-equipped to serve your best interests.
+My substantial real estate and business experience allows me to bring a real "value added" component to my Estate Planning services.
+Given my Estate Planning experience, my extensive real estate and business background, my focus on building and maintaining long-term attorney-client relationships, and my keen desire to serve my clients as a trusted counselor, I am eager and well-equipped to serve your best interests.

-Finally, our view is that Estate Planning is an ongoing, evolving process; not a one-time event.
-Accordingly, clients are usually best served by seeking to create a long-term attorney-client relationship.
-When clients take this approach, their attorney often becomes a trusted advisor on whom they can confidently rely and feel comfortable.
+Finally, my view is that Estate Planning is an ongoing, evolving process; not a one-time event.
+Accordingly, clients are usually best served by seeking to create a long-term attorneyclient relationship.
+When clients take this approach, their attorney often becomes a trusted advisor on whom they confidently rely and feel comfortable.
 As a result, they are relieved and pleased with their ongoing ability to use and adapt their Estate Plan in a way that best suits their changing needs and those of their loved ones over a period of many years.
-We are not only anxious to develop a long-term professional relationship, but we are willing and able to work with your financial, business, insurance and/or tax professionals as part of your Estate Planning "team" whenever necessary or desirable.
-We also have excellent resources available in the community, enabling us to refer you to one or more such professionals when appropriate.
+I am not only anxious to develop a long-term professional relationship, but I am willing and able to work with your financial, business, insurance and/or tax professionals as part of your Estate Planning "team" whenever necessary or desirable.
+I also have excellent resources available in the community, enabling me to refer you to one or more such professionals when appropriate.

-WHAT DOES THE PROCESS INVOLVE & HOW DO YOU GET STARTED?
+X WHAT DOES THE PROCESS INVOLVE & HOW DO YOU GET STARTED?

-If you have not already started the process and you wish to get started, please call us for information and/or to schedule an introductory consultation.
-Generally, the introductory consultation consists of a telephone conversation or personal meetings of approximately 15-30 minutes, during which we start to learn a bit about you and your loved ones, determine your primary goals and needs, answer any of your preliminary questions, and give you an appropriate fee quote.
+If you have not already started the process and you wish to get started, please call me for information and/or to schedule an introductory consultation.
+Generally, the introductory consultation consists of a telephone conversation or personal meeting of approximately 15-30 minutes, during which I start to learn a bit about you and your loved ones, determine your primary goals and needs, answer any of your preliminary questions, and give you an appropriate fee quote.
 This introductory consultation is free of charge.

-After the introductory consultation, and your confirmation that you wish to retain us, we will send you our standard Retainer Agreement and begin gathering information about your family members and any "interested parties".
-Afterwards, we schedule an appointment for our first planning conference, at which we will discuss your prospective Estate Plan at length.
+After the introductory consultation, I (or Susan Carter, my assistant) send you an introductory letter, a "bio" containing information about my background and experience, a Confidential Client Estate Planning Questionnaire, and an Attorney-Client Fee Agreement; and we schedule an appointment for our first planning conference, at which we will discuss your prospective Estate Plan at length.

-The first conference involves: a) us getting to know each other; b) you sharing, and our listening to pertinent information you feel comfortable sharing about yourself and your loved ones, and generally what you hope to accomplish with your Estate Plan; c) our educating you further about the Estate Planning process, documents we propose to prepare for you, and applicable law; and d) us interviewing you and guiding you through the process of determining how you would like us to tailor your Estate Plan in a manner that is best suited to meet your specific needs and desires.
+The first conference involves: a) us getting to know each other; b) you sharing, and my listening to pertinent information you feel comfortable sharing about yourself and your loved ones, and generally what you hope to accomplish with your Estate Plan; c) my educating you further about the Estate Planning process, documents I propose to prepare for you, and applicable law; and d) my interviewing you and guiding you through the process of determining how you would like me to tailor your Estate Plan in a manner that is best suited to meet your specific needs and desires.